Key Takeaways

 Cleaning Business Insurance Cost of Workers’ Compensation Coverage by State

-The cost of workers' compensation insurance for your cleaning business varies by state.
-North Carolina offers the lowest rates at $42 monthly, and Louisiana and New York tie for the highest at $56 monthly.
-Our analysis reveals how state regulations and claim histories create these differences.
+Workers' compensation insurance costs vary by state for cleaning businesses.
+North Carolina offers the lowest rates at $42 monthly, while Louisiana and New York tie for the highest at $56 monthly.

 Alabama$48